BrendelGroup/TSRchitect/demo/HOWTO.md

 ```

 ## Example 2
-As with the previous example, we first must download the raw data.
-In this case we have only a single alignment file to retrieve, which is found here: https://oregonstate.app.box.com/s/3lb3spmqbiuofhbubovc1z8bfthmxh6f
+As with the previous example, first we must download the raw data.
+In this case we have only a single alignment file to retrieve, which is found here: https://oregonstate.app.box.com/s/3lb3spmqbiuofhbubovc1z8bfthmxh6f .
 Once download of the file `peat.sorted.bam` is complete, please move it to subdirectory "PEATbam/".
 Then execution of _xdemo2_ should work (see __Example 1__ for setup details):